 01.11.2016 - 30.03.2017

-We’re continuously looking for motivated Master and PhD students as well as externally funded postdoctoral fellows to join our team and work on groundbreaking research projects in an inspiring environment.
-If you’re interested, please send an email to Peter Sarin together with a full CV and contact details of two references.
+We’re continuously looking for motivated Master's degree and doctoral students, as well as externally funded postdoctoral fellows to join our team and work on groundbreaking research projects in an inspiring environment.
+If you’re interested, please send an email to Peter Sarin together with a full CV and contact details of at least two references.